-Our Humanities focus for 2017-2018 at Providence Prep is American Culture—from the Age of Exploration through the early 20th century.
+Our Humanities focus for 2018-19 at Providence Prep is Antiquity—from the dawn of time to the fall of Rome.
 Classes are planned for Upper School students (junior high and high school).
-Lower School classes (K-5th/6th) are offered for the children of Providence Prep teachers.
+Lower School classes (K-5th/6th) and preschool classes are offered for the children of Providence Prep teachers.

 A classical liberal arts education necessarily requires a mastery of language arts.
 Our English Studies and Latin Studies provide the perfect pairing to equip students with a mastery of the written and spoken word.

 "The Greek word for leisure is scholé (skoh-LAY) . . . 'restful learning' that comes from discussion, conversation and reflection among good friends." ~ Dr. Christopher Perrin, Recovering Leisure in Education

 Learn more about the concept of scholé here.
 Visit Scholé Groups to learn more about the marvelous benefits of this association.